ADF Logo

-Supreme Court Leaves Idaho Law ‘Almost Entirely Intact’ as Lawsuit Continues
+Supreme Court Leaves Idaho Pro-Life Law ‘Almost Entirely Intact’

-Idahoans and their elected representatives are choosing to protect life.
-The Biden administration is telling them they can’t.
+Idahoans and their elected representatives chose to protect life.
+The Biden administration told them they couldn’t.

 Alliance Defending Freedom